+35725368683

 • No tax on the income of a qualifying owner received from the operation of a qualifying ship;

-• No tax on dividends from profits from the operation, management, or sale of a commercial yacht.
+• No tax on dividends from earnings from the operation, management, or sale of a commercial yacht.

 Note that a commercial yacht is a qualifying ship; a private yacht is not.